Dragon Ball Logo

 Dragon Ball Emblem

 As a rule, Dragon Ball logo creators choose non-standard fonts with sharp or right angles.
 The letters in many of the inscriptions jumped and changed in height.
-Such design added dynamics to the images, conveying the atmosphere of the fictional world and corresponding to the actively developing plot.
+Such a design added dynamism to the images, conveying the atmosphere of the fictional world and aligning with the plot’s active development.

 Dragon Ball Symbol